Ingredion (INGR) Q2 2017 Results - Earnings Call Transcript

 Turning to our guidance.
 We reiterate our anticipated 2017 adjusted earnings per share range of $7.50 to $7.80.
 This guidance excludes acquisition-related integration and restructuring costs, as well as any potential impairment costs.
 We expect net sales and volumes to be up from 2016 and we expect continued growth in specialty sales.
 We anticipate the impact of foreign exchange will be net neutral overall.

 We expect corporate expenses to be up year-over-year due to continued investments in our administrative processes to strengthen our capabilities and drive future efficiencies in our business.
-We expect financing costs for the back half of the year to be in line with our financing costs during the first half due to higher interest rates on our floating rate debt and our refinanced maturities.
+We expect financing cost for the back half of the year to be in line with our financing cost during the first half due to higher interest rates on our floating rate debt and our refinanced maturities.

 Our adjusted effective annual tax rate is expected to be approximately 29% to 31% versus an adjusted effective rate of 29.4% in 2016.
 Although we experienced a lower rate in the first half, it's important to note that the Mexican peso appreciation was the predominant driver of that lower rate.
 We expect total diluted weighted average shares outstanding to be in the range of $73.4 million to $73.8 million for the year.

 In North America, we expect net sales to be up.
 For the full year, we expect operating income to be above 2016 level with improved product mix and margins.
-South American net sales are expected to be flat to down versus the prior year, given the pass-through of anticipated lower raw material costs and a temporary interruption of manufacturing activities in Argentina during Q2, partially offset by favorable foreign exchange.
+South American net sales are expected to be flat to down versus the prior year, given the pass-through of anticipated lower raw material costs and the temporary interruption of manufacturing activities in Argentina during Q2, partially offset by favorable foreign exchange.
 We anticipate continued slow activity in Brazil and Southern Cone.

 In Argentina, we finalized an important organizational restructuring, enabling a more cost competitive position going forward.
 Throughout the region, we continue to actively manage our costs to drive efficiencies and offset inflationary pressures and we continue to look at optimization opportunities.
 Overall, we expect operating income in South America to be flat to down relative to 2016.